Skip to main content

 ORCID iDs

-ORCID iDs are open and non-proprietary PIDs for authors also described as unique author identifiers and can be retrieved and used by any author free of charge.
-They are provided by the non-profit organization ORCID Inc., formerly called Open Research and Contributors ID organisation, and sustained by fees of member organisations, providing extended application program interfaces (API) for their members to integrate ORCID services.
+ORCID iDs are open and non-proprietary PIDs for authors that can be used by any author free of charge.
+They are provided by the non-profit organization ORCID Inc., providing application program interfaces (API) for their members to integrate ORCID services.

-The ORCID record connected to ORCID iDs includes the bibliographic output and may also provide information on employment, education and qualification, invited positions and distinctions, memberships as well as service and funding, depending on the privacy setting made by the author.
+The ORCID record connected to ORCID iDs includes the bibliographic output and may also provide information on employment, education and qualification, invited positions and distinctions, memberships as well as service and funding.

-In addition to ORCID iDs as non-proprietary PIDs for authors, there are also proprietary author identifiers such as Thomson Reuters’ Web of Science ResearcherID and Elsevier’s Scopus Author ID.
+In addition to non-proprietary ORCID iD, there are also proprietary author identifiers such as Thomson Reuters’ Web of Science ResearcherID and Elsevier’s Scopus Author ID.

 The Research Organisation Registry (ROR) provides persistent identifiers for research organisations, while names might not be unique, may change and organisations might be merged, split, shut down or re-emerge.
 ROR enables to connect research organisations to research outputs and their researchers by identifying their affiliations.